nipy/heudiconv/docs/reproin.rst

 automatic generation of sharable, version-controlled BIDS datasets from MR scanners.

-If can control how your image sequences are named at the scanner you can use the *reproin* naming convention.
+If you can control how your image sequences are named at the scanner, you can use the *reproin* naming convention.
+If you cannot control such naming, or already have collected data, you can provide your custom heuristic mapping into *reproin* and thus in effect use reproin heuristic.
+That will be a topic for another tutorial but meanwhile you can checkout `reproin/issues/18 <https://github.com/ReproNim/reproin/issues/18#issuecomment-834598084>`_ for a brief HOWTO.

 Get Example Dataset
 -------------------